spacemeshos/go-spacemesh/tortoise/README.md

 | 0x55         | 1             | -    | -    | -    | -    | 1    | 1    |
 | 0x66         | -1            | -    | -    | -    | -    | -1   | -1   |

 In this example ballots starting from layer 10 are voting for some old layer (for example 9).
-Ballots from layer 10 disagree with out local opinion and will be marked bad.
+Ballots from layer 10 disagree with our local opinion and will be marked bad.
 Ballot 0xcc from layer 10 and ballots 0xee and 0xff will be marked "can be good" because exceptions from those ballots are consistent with local opinion.